CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise1.md

-# Exercise 1 - Microsoft Sentinal Deployment
+# Exercise 1 - Microsoft Sentinel Deployment

-## Estimated Duration: 60 Minutes
+## Estimated Duration: 20 Minutes

-## Lab Scenario
+## Overview

+In this exercise, you will set up the foundational components required for Microsoft Sentinel.
+First, you will create a Log Analytics Workspace, it is a central repository where your security data will be collected, stored, and queried.
+This workspace serves as the backbone for Sentinel’s analytics and threat detection capabilities.

+Next, you will deploy Microsoft Sentinel to the newly created workspace.
+Deploying Sentinel integrates advanced security analytics, threat intelligence, and incident response features into your environment.
+By completing this exercise, you will establish the core infrastructure that enables you to monitor security events, detect potential threats, and investigate incidents in subsequent exercises.

 ## Lab Objectives